Chatham Marketplace is a co-operative business owned entirely by members of the community – more than 2,600 households.

 How we got started

 Starting as a business idea proposed by a mom at a children’s playgroup, Chatham Marketplace opened on May 18, 2006 after several years of community outreach and fundraising.
 The Marketplace has grown into a bustling community hub with 2200 member-owners.
 Recently, a local partnership obtained our debt obligation.
 We are truly a locally grown and community owned grocery!
+Watch this cool video produced by Tami Schwerin that documents the humble beginnings of our co-op!

 Our “Ends Statement”